pipelka/roboTV/README.md

 # roboTV

 roboTV is a Android TV based frontend for XVDR.
-Now you can use your Android TV Box (or your TV running Android) to stream LiveTV channels from your VDR backend (xvdr-plugin must be installed).
+Now you can use your Android TV Box (or your TV running Android) to stream LiveTV channels from your VDR backend (robotv-plugin must be installed).

 ## Screenshots